qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 ### Problems?

 ------------------------------------
 This is an ongoing development project.
-If you have any problems or further questions, please send an email to laura.vodden@qut.edu.au.
+If you have any further questions, please send an email to laura.vodden@qut.edu.au.
+If you get any errors, please open an issue in GitHub.